GraninNikita/DVA-C02/README.md

     - parameter-based - receive the caller's identity via headers, query strings, etc.
 - Max timeout is 15 minutes
 - the **unreserved concurrency** pool at a minimum of 100 concurrent executions so that functions that do not have specific limits set can still process requests.
 So, in practice, if your total account limit is 1000, you are limited to allocating 900 to individual functions.
+- `FunctionUrlAuthType` - you can control access to Lambda Function Url:
+    - `AWS_IAM` - Lambda uses AWS Identity and Access Management (IAM) to authenticate and authorize requests based on the IAM principal's identity policy and the function's resource-based policy. **Choose this option if you want only authenticated users and roles to invoke your function via the function URL.**
+    - `NONE` - Lambda doesn't perform any authentication before invoking your function.
+However, your function's resource-based policy is always in effect and must grant public access before your function URL can receive requests. **Choose this option to allow public, unauthenticated access to your function URL.**

 # X-Ray

 - To properly instrument your application hosted in an EC2 instance, you have to install the X-Ray daemon by using a user data script.
 To use the daemon on Amazon EC2, create a new instance profile role or add the managed policy to an existing one.
 - **Annotations**: key-value pairs to add user-specific custom attributes to your trace data. **They are indexed** and * *can be used for queries** using filter expressions.
 You can use annotations to provide more context to your searches and create groups.
 By adding these custom attributes as annotations, you can use filter expressions to limit the returned results based on these attributes.
 You can use them to group traces within the console or when you call the GetTraceSummaries API.
 - **Metadata**: key-value pairs that are **not indexed**.
 The values can be of any type and comprise objects and lists.
-  You
-  can use metadata to record additional data to store in your traces but **do not require it for searches**.
+  You can use metadata to record additional data to store in your traces but **do not require it for searches**.
 - **Segments**:Segments provide detailed information about the requests made in your traces, including host IP, start and end times, duration, and request methods such as POST and GET requests.
 Segments also allow you to identify any issue such as errors, faults and exceptions.
 In the following screenshot, you can see a typical segment detail for a